tarowatanabe/cicada/doc/training.rst

 Tune parameters
 ```````````````

-Now, we are ready to perfom tuning:
+Now, we are ready to perform tuning:

 .. code:: bash